HenryLoenwind/enderio-wiki/Home.md

 ### Bugs
 If you wish to raise a bug, please raise an issue in the [issue tracker](https://github.com/CrazyPants/EnderIO/issues).

 Include as much information as you can, including the version of EnderIO and Minecraft.
 The more info the better, if I can't reproduce it, I probably can't fix it.
-Screen shots can be very helpful.
+Screenshots can/would be very helpful.

 ### Features
 To view the features currently on the to-do list, and those being considered, go [here.](https://github.com/CrazyPants/EnderIO/wiki/Planned-Features).